State of the Union Report

-Our sixth annual State of the Union issue of Pathways is now available!
-In this year’s issue, the country’s leading experts provide the latest evidence on how millennials are faring.
-Can they make it in the new gig economy?
-Are they facing higher rates of poverty than previous generations?
-Are the key race and gender gaps finally closing for them?
+Our sixth annual State of the Union issue of Pathways was issued in 2019, and findings were presented at our State of the Union conference.
+In this report, the country’s leading experts analyze how millennials were faring.
+Could they make it in the new gig economy?
+Were they facing higher rates of poverty than previous generations?
+Were the key race and gender gaps finally closing for them?
 Here's our promise: Many of the answers surprise.
-Read now!
+Read now.

 Racial and Gender Identities - Sasha Shen Johfre and Aliya Saperstein, Stanford University